-- 3.1 Develop, review, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in urban areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas whose effects extend beyond the immediate area of a military objective. - 3.4 Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, and take appropriate mitigation measures to limit the risk of harm to civilians and civilian objects. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with applicable international law. - 3.6 Enhance the protection of civilians by identifying, developing and exchanging good practices to reduce aggregate risks to civilians during military operations in urban warfare. - 3.7 Facilitate the dissemination and understanding of International Humanitarian Law by all parties to armed conflict.
+the measures and good practices among all countries to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects.

+- 3.3 Ensure that our armed forces, in accordance with International Humanitarian Law, adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas whose effects extend beyond the immediate area of a military objective. - 3.4 Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, and take appropriate mitigation measures to limit the risk of harm to civilians and civilian objects in particular on schools and medical facilities. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible_feasible_after the end of active hostilities in accordance with applicable international law. - 3.6 Enhance the protection of civilians by illdentifying, developeing and exchangeing good practices to improve compliance with IHL and enhance the protection of civilians reduce aggregate risks to civilians during military operations in urban warfare. - 3.7 Facilitate the dissemination and understanding of International Humanitarian Law by all parties to armed conflict.

 - 4.1 Strengthen international cooperation and assistance among armed forces with respect to exchanges of technical information and tactical doctrine in order to develop a community of good practice to enhance the protection of civilians.
-As a starting point, a working group of interested parties could agree a toolbox of good practice, which could form the basis for structured military-to-military exchanges, workshops, and seminars. - 4.2 Collect and, where appropriate, share disaggregated data, on the direct and indirect impact on civilians of our military operations involving the use of explosive weapons in urban areas, - 4.3 Support the United Nations, the ICRC and other organisations capturing data on the impact of military operations involving the use of explosive weapons in urban areas, as appropriate, to complement and support the role of States in this area. - 4.4 Make every effort to assist victims, families and affected communities in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation. - 4.5 Provide and facilitate rapid and unimpeded access for humanitarian relief to all persons in need. - 4.6 Support the United Nations, the ICRC, other international organisations and relevant civil society organisations in actions aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact of the use of explosive weapons with wide area effects in populated areas. - 4.7 Encourage appropriate cooperation with local stakeholders, civil society experts, and humanitarian organisations specialised in this field. - 4.8 Meet periodically to review the implementation of this declaration and identify any relevant additional measures that may need to be taken to improve compliance with existing International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to the use of explosive weapons with wide area effects in populated areas. - 4.9 Actively promote this declaration, distribute it to all relevant stakeholders and seek adherence to it by the greatest possible number of States.
+As a starting point, an informal working group of interested parties could agree a toolbox of good practice, which could form the basis for structured military to military exchanges, workshops, and seminars. - 4.2 Collect and, where appropriate and feasable, share disaggregated data, on the direct and indirect impact on civilians of our military operations involving the use of explosive weapons in urban areas, - 4.3 Support_Encourage_the United Nations, the ICRC and other organisations capturing data on the impact of military_combat_operations operations by all parties to a conflict_involving the use of any_kind_of_explosive weapons in urban areas, as appropriate, to complement and support the role of States in this area. - 4.4 In accordance with Internactional Humanitarian Law, Mmake every effort to assist victims, families and affected communities in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation. - 4.5 Provide and facilitate rapid and unimpeded access for humanitarian relief to all persons in need. - 4.6 Support the United Nations, the ICRC, other international organisations and relevant civil society organisations in actions aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact of the use of explosive weapons-with wide area effects in populated areas.